unyt-org/uix/docs/manual/03 JSX.md

 ## Creating components

-[Components](./04%20Components.md) defined with functions or component classes can also be instanciated with JSX.
+[Components](./04%20Components.md) defined with functions or component classes can also be instantiated with JSX.
 In addition to the default DOM element attributes, all component options can also be set via JSX attributes:

 ```tsx